-\subsection{Maser Science}
+\subsubsection{Maser Science}

-Maser (Microwave Amplification by Stimulated Emission of Radiation) radiation frequently occurs in regions of active star formation, where this type of emission arises from molecular transitions whose populations are either radiatively or collisionally inverted.
-A photon emitted from this material will interact with other excited molecules along its path causing them to emit stimulated photons with identical characteristics.
-This process leads to the creation of a highly directional beam of mono-energetic photons, which has sufficient intensity to be detected at very large distances.
+Masers (Microwave Amplifications by Stimulated Emission of Radiation) frequently occur in regions of active star formation, from molecular transitions whose populations are either radiatively or collisionally inverted.
+A photon emitted from this material will interact with other excited molecules along its path, stimulating further emission of identical photons.
+This process leads to the creation of a highly directional beam that has sufficient intensity to be detected at very large distances.

-Masers are observed from a variety of molecular and atomic species and each of them serves as a signpost for a specific phenomenon, a property which renders masers powerful astrophysical tools \citep{Menten 2007}.
-More precisely, masers are formed under specific conditions, and the detection of maser emission therefore suggests that physical conditions (e.g., temperature, density, and molecular abundance) in the region where the maser forms lie within a defined range (c.f., \citealt{Cohen 1995}, \citealt{Ellingsen 2004}, and references therein).
-This is why, for example, interferometric blind and targeted surveys of maser species can lead to the diagnosis of interesting objects and their evolutionary phases \citep{Ellingsen 2007}.
+Masers are observed from a variety of molecular and atomic species and each serves as a signpost for a specific phenomenon, a property which renders masers powerful astrophysical tools (Menten 2007).
+More precisely, masers are formed under specific conditions, and the detection of maser emission therefore suggests that physical conditions (e.g., temperature, density, and molecular abundance) in the region where the maser forms lie within a defined range (c.f., Cohen 1995, Ellingsen 2004, and references therein).
+Therefore, interferometric blind and targeted surveys of maser species can lead to the detection of objects at interesting evolutionary phases (Ellingsen 2007).